ckeditor/ckeditor5/docs/builds/guides/development/plugins.md

 ## Common use cases

 Plugins can be pretty much anything.
 They are simply pieces of code, initialized by the editor if they are configured to be loaded.
-They can use the richness of the {@linkTODO CKEditor 5 Framework API} to enhance the editor or to better integrate it with your application.
+They can use the richness of the {@link api/index CKEditor 5 Framework API} to enhance the editor or to better integrate it with your application.

 Common use cases for plugins are: